How to Avoid CAPTCHA and reCAPTCHA: 7 Proven Methods

 3D CAPTCHAs

-This new technology is an evolution of the text challenge and uses 3D characters, which are more difficult for computers to recognize.
+3D CAPTCHAs are an improvement over the text challenge and use 3D characters, which are more difficult for bots to recognize.

 3D CAPTCHA